DINA-Web/dina-collections-data-model-use-cases/taxonomy/30-Search_taxon_names.md

 1. User enters filter criteria
 1. System filters list based on criteria and presents filtered list to user.
 1. User selects appropriate name from list.
+1. System presents information associated with that name

+## Alternative path 2: Autocomplete

+1. User enters a string representing a part of a taxonomic name (>= 3 letters)
+1. System presents a list of potential taxon names to the user
+1. User selects appropriate name from list
-1. System presents information associated with that name.
+1. System presents information associated with that name

 ## Success post-conditions